NeoVectorX/MicStreamer/README.md

 # MicStreamer
 MicStreamer is a Vision Pro app that streams high-quality microphone audio over your local network in real time.
 Paired with its custom Windows UDP audio receiver, MicStreamer lets Vision Pro users enjoy low-latency voice capture for gaming, voice chat, and more—directly from their headset.

--- This code is provided for personal use only.
-Redistribution or modification is not permitted without permission. --

 # 🎤 MicStreamer Windows Receiver